Happy are those whose way is blameless,

 God chose them.
 God named them.
 God called Abraham when he was nobody and nothing, and God said this is your name now.
 And then God said this is your name to the whole community, to a family, to the tribe, to the nation.

 Remember your name, the Law whispers.
 Remember who you are.
 Remember where you came from.
 Remember that you belong to the Lord.

-Samuel Johnson said that “people need to be reminded more often than they need to be instructed.”
+C.S Lewis was fond of quoting Samuel Johnson, who said that “people need to be reminded more often than they need to be instructed.”
 It’s so easy to forget who we are.
 Everything is noisy and wants us – our jobs, our kids, our partners, our politics, our schools, everything wants us to give 100% to them, to be first and foremost theirs.
 That’s just a practical, non-theological way of things demanding that we make them our identity.

-Before you’re anything else, be a pastor.
-Before you’re anything else, be politically engaged.
+The voice are are loud.
+They tell us that before we’re anything else, we should be a pastor.
+Before we’re anything else, be politically engaged.
 Be a mom.
 Be a husband.
 Be a scholar.